webiny/Hrc/README.md

 A much smarter person than me, once stated:

 > There are only two hard things in Computer Science: cache invalidation and naming things.

 > -- Phil Karlton

-You can still also use memcache, redis or any other cache storage system you want, just create a driver for it and hook it into Hrc.
+You can still use memcache, redis or any other cache storage system you want, just create a driver for it and hook it into Hrc.
 (see the guide down below)

 ## Installation